 For more than 80 years, AAA has taught young drivers how to operate a vehicle and stay safe behind the wheel.
 All of the training is based on decades of research done by the AAA Foundation for Traffic Safety.

 So what exactly will students experience in the AAA Driver Training Program?
 For a better idea, we went straight to the source, speaking with six AAA driving instructors teaching throughout the Northeast: Frank Malone, Linda Brookfield, Ray Lamore, Rick Field, Rick Phelan and Susan Moisan.
-They gave us an inside look of the classroom and car settings, how COVID-19 has altered things and what makes the AAA program unique.
+They gave us an inside look of the classroom and car settings, and what makes the AAA program unique.

 What can people expect in driving school?